iapyeh/sshscript/syntax.md

 ## $.upload(src, dst, makedirs=0, overwrite=1)

-- src: str, the file path in [localhost](http://localhost) to upload.
+- src: str, the file path in the localhost to upload.
-    - if this value is a relative path, os.path.abspath() is applied.
+    - if the value is a relative path, os.path.abspath() is applied.
-- dst: str, the file path in remote to save the uploaded file, must be absolute path
+- dst: str, the file path in remote host to save the uploaded file, must be a absolute path
 - makedirs: boolean; optional, default is False.
-    - create intermediate folders of the dst path. default is False.
-If the destination folder is not existed, a FileNotFound exception would be raised.
+    - if True, intermediate folders of the dst path would be created if necessary.
 - overwrite: boolean; optional, default is True.
-    - if True, overwrites the destination file if it is already there, otherwise raises a FileExistsError.
+    - if True, the destination file would be overridden if it is already existed, otherwise raises a FileExistsError.
 - Return: tuple (src, dst)

 ```python